-SUDBURY, MA (WHDH) - A massive tree split right down the middle and came crashing down on a woman while she was clearing snow with her son in Sudbury.
+SUDBURY, MASS.
+(WHDH) - A massive tree split right down the middle and came crashing down on a woman while she was clearing snow with her son in Sudbury.

 Jake Mackenzi and his mother, Paula, were cleaning up from Wednesday’s nor’easter when the tree fell across the driveway.
 Jake says he was able to dive out of the way, but his mother was caught under a large branch.

 “The snowblower was on, so I never heard the tree crack,” Paula Mackenzi told 7News.
 “I do remember seeing branches coming at me.”